dockerboard/dockerboard/README.md

 ## Features

 * Multi Hosts, switch, add, delete
-* Search for an image on Docker Hub
+* Search for an image on Docker Hub, and create image

 ## Quick Start